ttrang126/CppProgramming_Practice/README.md

 A CGPA Calculator is a simple yet useful C++ project that helps students calculate their Cumulative Grade Point Average (CGPA) based on their subject grades and credits.
 The program takes input for multiple subjects, applies the CGPA formula, and displays the final result in a user-friendly format.

 ### Feature
-1. Input Subjects by Semester – Users can enter the number of semesters and for each semester, provide subject details (name, grade point, credit hours).
+1. Input Subjects by Semester – Users can input subjects for each semester including name, midterm score, final score, and credit hours.

+2. 10-to-4 GPA Conversion – The program calculates the average score using 40% midterm + 60% final, and maps it to the 4.0 GPA scale with letter grades (A+, B, C, etc.).

-2. Calculate GPA – For every semester, the program calculates GPA as the weighted average of grade points.
+3. Calculate GPA – GPA is computed as a weighted average of all subject grade points in the semester.

-3. Calculate CGPA – After all semesters are entered, the program computes CGPA as the overall weighted average.
+4. Calculate CGPA – CGPA is calculated as the overall weighted average GPA across all entered semesters.

-4. Display Results – The program displays GPA for each semester or the final CGPA.
+5. Display Results – Output includes a subject report for each semester and a semester list for CGPA summary.

 ### Algorithm